lingocoder/abi.cli/README.md

 The ABI Inspector (*abi.cli*) is a console application that scans the API of a Java library to detect whether the library exposes types from its dependencies to the library consumer's compilation-time classpath.
 That's known as „*dependency leakage*“.

-The inspection will by default report a simple summary of what it calls the *ABI dependencies* it finds for each of your library's classes.
+The inspection will by default report a listing<sup>*1*</sup> of what it calls the *ABI dependencies* it finds for each of your library's classes.
 Optionally (*given -v*), it will also report finer-grained details about your library's dependencies.
 Details like:

  * The supertypes your library's classes extend
  * The types your library exposes through its public method and constructor signatures